Idaho News

 Paul Alden sits outside the Vail Resort in a pair of one of the first step-in snowboard bindings ever invented, by one of his sons, Rick Alden.
 Courtesy of the Alden family

-When Rick Alden founded Skullcandy, the headphones and earbuds brand, Paul managed the company’s production operations in China during its formative years, according to the release.
+When his son Rick Alden founded Skullcandy, the headphones and earbuds brand, Paul managed the company’s production operations in China during its formative years, according to the release.

-Alden continued working in the snowboarding industry into his final years, managing a group of staff members at Soldier Mountain that included David Alden and Paul’s grandson, Dan Larkin, along with longtime friends and colleagues.
+Alden continued working in the snowboarding industry into his final years with the group of managers and staff members at Soldier Mountain that includes David Alden and Paul’s grandson, Dan Larkin, along with longtime friends and colleagues.
+Alden served as general manager for the first few years after Ascent Ventures bought the ski area, and David Alden took over for him three years ago.
+Alden stayed on as business manager until his death, David Alden told the Statesman.

 Read Next